alephium/docs/docs/dapps/events.md

 between smart contracts and off-chain applications.

-There are many use cases for events: DEX can use events to keep track of all the swaps happened in a token pair.
+There are many use cases for events: DEX can use events to keep track of all the swaps happening in a token pair.
 NFT marketplace can use events to store all the NFT listings.
 Oracle can use events to signal requests of certain offchain info from smart contracts.
 Bridge can use events to represent certain actions that require consensus from all